jhenderson88/Cygnus/README.md

 - Run rootstart.C on root startup (loads libraries)

 A compiled code:
-- An example (Fitting.cxx) and makefile are included in the scripts directory
+- Examples and makefiles are included in the Examples directory

 Data format
 ------------------------